On plus-one generated conic-line arrangements with simple singularities: Plus-one generated arrangements with certain singularities

-In the case of $m \in \{9,10\}$, our methods are not sufficient to decide on the existence/non-existence of such conic-line arrangements since, as usually, such boundary cases are very difficult to handle.
+Concluding our investigations, let us point out here that in the case of $m \in \{9,10\}$, our methods are not sufficient to decide on the existence/non-existence of such plus-one generated conic-line arrangements since, as usually, such boundary cases are very difficult to handle.
 For instance, if we assume that $k=1$ and $d=7$, then one has to decide whether the following weak combinatorics are realizable over the complex numbers:

 Here we show how to exclude the existence of the weak combinatorics $(k,d;n_{2},t_{2},n_{3})=(1,7;7,5,6)$.
 In order to do so, we need the following general result. \begin{theorem} Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced curve of degree $m\geq 9$ admitting $n_{2}$ nodes, $t_{2}$ tacnodes, and $n_{3}$ ordinary triple points, then for a real number $\alpha \in [1/3, 2/3]$ one has